xieyu/vim-assist/readme.md

 The world is under your finger, you can jump to anywhere freely, find what you need quicly, life is better with it, isn't it, haha.

 ###Require###
-Require python and vim compled with python feature.
+Require python and vim compled with python feature. and install code search

-###Install###
-recommand to use pathogen of vundle to install it

 ##Common intereface##
 all tools in vim-assit  such as FileNavigation or historyFile search, will open a window to show the search result, In this window you can use following keymaps